dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 [🗺️](#/diagram)

-# Commit
+# Commit (Main)

-* Triggers continuous deployment flow
-* To deploy to CI environment
+* Will get deployed to CI
-* Within continuous-integration.yml
+* Integrates changes within micro-frontend

 Note: CI is commit (remote, either SLFB or Trunk) to deploy to CI.
 Could argue that deploy to STG is "integration" (across whole solution).
 Continuous Deployment could cover deploy to SBX/CI/STG/CAN/PRD.
 Continuous Delivery is up to deploy to PRD.